|

 - --- I order my vaccines through

-Jeffers Vet Supply and have always been
+Jeffers Equine Supply and have always been

 satisfied with the service and prices.
 You can